dwhall/HeyMac/README.rst

 The Rxing state exists to keep the radio in receive mode until reception is done or there is a timeout.
-We wouldn't want, for example, the arrival of a new item in the transmit queue to cause a state transition that would turn off the receiver in the middle of a reception.
+We wouldn't want, for example, the arrival of a new item in the action queue to cause a state transition that would turn off the receiver in the middle of a reception.

 There are many more details to the SM's operation.